isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-ice-and-snow/index.md

 Running on ice and snow can be a bit challenging because of the soft, slippery, and wet terrain.
 However, with the Best Running Shoes for Ice and Snow, winter running should be enjoyable.
-To ensure your safety during the winter run, the shoes you choose must be waterproof, offer good traction, [support, and cushioning](https://pestpolicy.com/best-shoes-for-claw-toes/) .�Hence, weve compiled the following list of some of the top-rated Running Shoes for Ice and Snow.
+To ensure your safety during the winter run, the shoes you choose must be waterproof, offer good traction, [support, and cushioning](https://pestpolicy.com/best-shoes-for-claw-toes/) .Hence, weve compiled the following list of some of the top-rated Running Shoes for Ice and Snow.
 ## 7 Best Running Shoes for Ice and Snow
 ### [1.
 Adidas Outdoor Men's Terrex Agravic XT GTX](https://www.amazon.com/dp/B07LDF7DJ5/?tag=p-policy-20)
 Adidas has launched some of the best running shoes in the shoe industry and the Terrex Agravic XT GTX is no exception.
 These ones are the best running shoes for ice and snow.
 They offer reliable traction, comfort, and waterproofing benefits.